Coricancha Temple of the Sun in Cusco

 The Temple of the Main Gate faced Northeast.

-The temple of the Sun – Coricancha
+The temple of the Sun (Coricancha)

-Out stood from all the facilities, taking the space the Santo Domingo Church takes.
-Its eastern end did completely demolished while the western one still stands partially, making up what is known as the “Solar round building,” which is the semicircular wall overlooking the current Arrayan street and Sol Avenue.
-The Temple of the Sun had four walls, and the wooden ceiling was covered in gold plates and planks.
-According to Garcilaso’s description, it must have a rectangular floor plan, with a very high wood and thatched roof for ventilation.
+Out stood from all the facilities, taking the space that the Santo Domingo Church takes.
+Its eastern end was demolished, while the western end still stands partially, forming what is known as the “Solar Round Building,” a semicircular wall overlooking the current Arrayan Street and Sol Avenue.

 qorikancha temple in peru